-Yesterday we shared the master bathroom’s full reveal at the Lorien Home, and today we’re sharing the kid’s bath.
+Yesterday we shared the owner’s bathroom’s full reveal at the Lorien Home, and today we’re sharing the kid’s bath.
 As we mentioned in yesterday’s blog post, we started this project right as the coronavirus pandemic hit, and as our clients were selling their former home and moving into this one.

 We completely renovated their master bathroom, kid’s bath, and the entire lower level.
 These clients were such a joy to work with, which also led to a seamless process from start to finish.